 Notably, S&M Groove and Hypnoparadise were originally released using the name , while Northside, Peace, 2045: Radical Man and The Daisy Chain had all been previously released under the name New Power Generation (although 2045: Radical Man was first released under the name Prince).

+Sam Jennings is credited as executive producer for playing a role in deciding the tracklist and the title of the album.
 This collection does not credit tracks at all, but the album is considered here as a "Prince" release.

 No singles were released from the album at the time of release (although Peace and The Daisy Chain, both credited to the New Power Generation, had been sold at shows on the Hit N Run Tour in 2001).